ent/ent/CONTRIBUTING.md

   In order to test your documentation changes, run `npm start` from the `doc/website` directory, and open [localhost:3000](http://localhost:3000/).

 # Run integration tests
-If you touch any file in `entc`, run the following command in `entc`:
+If you touch any file in `entc`, run the following commands in `entc/integration` and 'examples' dirs:

 ```
 go generate ./...
+go mod tidy
 ```

 Then, in `entc/integration` run `docker-compose` in order to spin-up all database containers: